garv-shah/pascal/README.md

 # pascal
-a simulation of pascal's triangle made by refus
+a simple simulation of pascal's triangle